How construction businesses are valued

 From the contractor who has an F150 and a Home Depot credit card to the 100 person team that nets $8M annually, the valuation of the business will change greatly.

-Depending on how many of the above boxes your business checks and most importantly, how large the business is, construction businesses will sell for 1 – 4.5 X annual profit.
-With more than half of these businesses falling somewhere between 2-3 X.
+Depending on how many of the above boxes your business checks and most importantly, how large the business is, construction companies will sell for 1 – 4.5 X annual profit.
+With more than half of these businesses falling somewhere between 2-3 X. A company’s value is always subjective and that is why these valuation ranges are so broad.

 - We are defining annual profit as net profit available to shareholders, with an add back of the owners salary and deductions for any non-recurring expense.